Meiji era: Early Meiji period (1868–77)

-In 1854, after US Navy Commodore Matthew C. Perry forced the signing of the Treaty of Kanagawa, Japanese elites took the position that they needed to modernize the state's military capacities, or risk further coercion from Western powers.
+In 1854, after US Navy Commodore Matthew C. Perry forced the signing of the Treaty of Kanagawa, Japanese elites took the position that they needed to modernize the state's military capacities, or risk further coercion from Western powers, just as Qing China did in the First Opium War.

 The defeat at the Battle of Shiroyama in 1877 effectively ended the samurai class.

 In 1868, the Japanese government established the Tokyo Arsenal.
 The same year, Ōmura Masujirō established Japan's first military academy in Kyoto. Ōmura further proposed military billets be filled by all classes of people including farmers and merchants.
 The shōgun class, not happy with Ōmura's views on conscription, assassinated him the following year.

 In 1870, Japan expanded its military production base by opening another arsenal in Osaka.
 The Osaka Arsenal was responsible for the production of machine guns and ammunition.
 Also, four gunpowder facilities were opened at this site.
 Japan's production capacity gradually expanded.

 In 1872, Yamagata Aritomo and Saigō Jūdō, both new field marshals, founded the Corps of the Imperial Guards.
 Also, in the same year, the hyobusho (war office) was replaced with a War Department and a Naval Department.
 The samurai class suffered great disappointment the following years, when in January the Conscription Law of 1873 was passed.
 This monumental law, signifying the beginning of the end for the samurai class, initially met resistance from both the peasant and warrior alike.
 The peasant class interpreted the term for military service, ketsu-eki (blood tax) literally, and attempted to avoid service by any means necessary.
 Avoidance methods included maiming, self-mutilation, and local uprisings.

 In conjunction with the new conscription law, the Japanese government began modeling their ground forces after the French military.
 Indeed, the new Japanese army used the same rank structure as the French.
 The enlisted corps ranks were: private, noncommissioned officers, and officers.
 The private classes were: jōtō-hei or upper soldier, ittō-sotsu or first-class soldier, and nitō-sotsu or second-class soldier.
 The noncommissioned officer class ranks were: gochō or corporal, gunsō or sergeant, sōchō or sergeant major, and tokumu-sōchō or special sergeant major.